 7. Imagined conversations

-After an unsatisfying conversation, a shy person daydreams about the conversation and re-imagines it.
+After an unsatisfying conversation, a shy person daydreams about the conversation she had and re-imagines it.
 In her fantasy, she speaks up, makes a witty remark, or a hilarious joke.
 Stop living in dreams and create your own satisfying reality.
 Make jokes, laugh at your own failed jokes, and let people see that fun side of you.

 8. Hating awkwardness